lanmaster53/lanmaster53-src/content/pages/training.md

 ---

-### Practical Web Application Security (Fully Customized Training)
+### Practical Web Application Security

+> Fully customized Application Security training.

 #### Description

 No single Application Security training class fits every need, and developing and managing custom training courses is a difficult task often resulting in additional expense for you, the purchaser.
 It doesn't have to be that way.
-I've developed a proprietary content management and presentation platform that quickly and effortlessly builds custom training courses based on client specified needs, removing the overhead and expense associated with providing customized training.
+Practical Security Services has developed a proprietary content management and presentation platform that quickly and effortlessly builds custom training courses based on client specified needs, removing the overhead and expense associated with providing customized training.
 This saves you money and results in a consistent high-quality product.

 Clients choose from a menu of 150+ Application Security modules and my system creates a training deck and associated booklet with the push of a button.
 Available training modules include content related to vulnerability theory, remediation techniques, secure development, testing methodology (dynamic, static and hybrid), hands-on exercises and labs, tooling, web-based protocols, etc. New modules can also be created upon request.

-Please [contact me](/contact/) to begin the discussion on how customized training can meet your Application Security training needs.
+Please [contact us](/contact/) to begin the discussion on how customized training can meet your Application Security training needs.

 ---

 ### Practical Web Application Penetration Testing - PWAPT

+> Real world Application Security testing experience in a classroom environment.

 #### Description

 No one wants to hire an Application Security consultant without experience, but it's difficult to gain experience unless you already work in the field or breach ethical boundaries.
 This is a challenge that many "green" Application Security professionals face.
-Born out of this need, PWAPT was designed to provide real world experience in a classroom environment, allowing for the growth required to enter the work force with confidence and competence.
+Born out of this need, Practical Security Services designed PWAPT to provide real world experience in a classroom environment, allowing for the growth required to enter the work force with confidence and competence.
 PWAPT was also designed to provide experienced Application Security consultants with a better defined testing methodology complimented by obscure vulnerability discovery techniques and "quality of life" tips and tricks to improve on a developed skill set.
 Regardless of skill level, PWAPT has something for everyone.

 PWAPT provides comprehensive training on the latest open source tools and manual techniques for performing end-to-end web application penetration testing engagements.
 After a quick overview of the penetration testing methodology, the instructor will lead students through the process of testing and exploiting a target web application using the techniques and approaches developed from a career of real world application penetration testing experiences.
 Students will be introduced to the best tools currently available for the specific steps of the methodology, including Burp Suite Pro, and taught how to integrate these tools with manual testing techniques to maximize effectiveness.
 A major goal of this course is teaching students the glue that brings the tools and techniques together to successfully perform a web application penetration test from beginning to end, an oversight in most web application penetration testing courses.
 The end result is an individual with the confidence and skill set to conduct consultative web application penetration testing engagements.